Outcry Holocaust Memoirs by Manny Steinberg

 This autobiography was written to fulfil a promise Manny made to himself during the first days of freedom.
 By publishing his Holocaust memoirs, he wants to ensure that the world never forgets what happened during WWII.

 Because the book strikes a chord with people all over the world, we decided to also publish the book in French, Chinese, Czech, Spanish, and German.
-The French version, Souvenirs d’un survivant de la Shoah and Chinese edition are already available.
+The French version, Souvenirs d’un survivant de la Shoah, German version Aufschrei gegen das Vergessen and Chinese edition are already available.
 Download your copy here.
-You will be transferred to the amazon website and page in your own country.
+You will be transferred to the Amazon website and page in your own country.

-Liesbeth Heenk interviews Manny Steinberg – March 2015
+Liesbeth Heenk interviewed Manny Steinberg – March 2015

 Q: Liesbeth Heenk – Publisher